Vittina waigiensis

 Vittina waigiensis, commonly known as the red racer nerite or the gold racer nerite, is a species of a freshwater, brackish water, or marine snail native to the Philippines and Indonesia (Sulawesi and the Maluku Islands).
 It belongs to the family Neritidae.
 Red racer nerites have colorful shells that display extremely variable patterns, which makes them popular in the aquarium trade.
+They are also known as zebra nerites, along with other species of nerite snails with similar shell patterns.

 Description

 Red racer nerites are small snails that only grow to a maximum diameter of 3 cm.
 They have shells that have highly variable patterns in red, orange, yellow, black, and white.
 The patterns often form bands of repeating "arrows" resembling racing stripes, which is the source of their common name "racer."
 Red racer snails are amphibious and occasionally venture above the waterline.
 They can tolerate freshwater, brackish water, and saltwater habitats.
 They are usually found in bodies of water with dense vegetation in coastal areas, like mangrove forests and river deltas.
 They primarily eat algae and biofilm.
 They lay eggs in clutches of 50 to 100 eggs.
 Their planktonic larvae can only survive in brackish water.
 They are relatively long-lived, with a lifespan usually reaching 4 years.
 These characteristics and their colorful shells make them popular in the aquarium trade.